Format and schedule

 The Billie Jean King Cup is split into four sections: the Finals, Qualifiers, Play-Offs and Groups.

 In order to make the Finals teams must win a Qualifier.
-This year Great Britain will take on Czech Republic in the qualifiers in April.

 If they lose the qualifier, they will have to compete in a Play-off tie for a spot in next year's qualifiers.
+Great Britain's next Play-off is against Sweden in November.